josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 - they cannot verbalize or recognize the affect that their internal emotional state might have on the world around them
 - They refuse to engage in any resources you might share about building towards a healthier relationship, but instead insist on doing whatever feels right to them
 - someone has biting and/or a harsh sense of humor
+- anything that looks like Gottman's "four horsemen of the marriage apocolyps": Criticism, contempt, defensiveness, stonewalling.

 Life is short.
 Spend it alone, or with someone who adds to your life.
 Be very careful with who you give yourself to.